jimschubert/auto-labeler/README.md

 > A GitHub App built with [Probot](https://github.com/probot/probot) that A Probot app which automatically labels GitHub Issues and Pull Requests.

+Currently, this only supports self-hosted instances.
+Read up on Probot's development/deployment guidelines to get setup.

 ## Setup

 ```sh